CrossTheRoadElec/Phoenix6-Documentation/source/docs/yearly-changes/yearly-changelog.rst

 Also a reminder that many of the features available in Phoenix 6 do **not** require Pro to use.
 A full breakdown of what is and isn't supported is available under `the feature table <docs/migration/new-to-phoenix:feature breakdown>`__.

-A variety of new Pro features have been added and are described in the API section below.
+A variety of new (Pro and Non-Pro) features have been added and are described in the API section below.

 API
 ---